-Among the value judgment cardinals on the other hand, with the exception of gutxi batzuk 'a few', which can only combine with count terms, all of the other quantifiers discussed in §2.4 can combine with mass terms.
+Among the value judgment cardinals on the other hand, with the exception of gutxi batzuk 'a few' and hainbat 'quite a few', which can only combine with count terms, all of the other quantifiers discussed in §2.4 can combine with mass terms.
 Hence, these quantifiers are ambiguous between count 'many' and 'few' and mass 'much' and 'a little'.
 As expected, in order for these quantifiers to permit mass readings, they must agree with the verb in 'singular' (an agreement that gutxi batzuk does not accept), since agreement in plural eliminates mass interpretations.

-(154) Izaro-k esne asko / ugari / franko / anitz / pila bat edan zuen. gutxi / \gutxi batzuk / piska bat
+(155) Izaro-k esne asko / ugari / franko / anitz / pila bat/ \hainbat edan zuen.

+gutxi / \gutxi batzuk / pixka bat /apur bat